-If you know someone is having a problem due to diabetes but you are not sure if the problem is from low blood sugar or high blood sugar, treat as if he has low blood sugar, and then take him to get medical help.
+If you know someone is having a problem due to diabetes but you are not sure if the problem is from low blood sugar or high blood sugar, treat as if he has low blood sugar (give a small amount of sugar), and then take him to get medical help.

 Low blood sugar (hypoglycemia)